PravashB/terraform-notes/State/README.md

 We'll understand how Terraform tracks real world infrastructure changes.

+Terraform keeps track of this mapping in a state file, which acts as a blueprint for all the resources it manages.
+Whether it’s a local file, a random name for a pet resource, or a cloud resource.
+Every resource has a unique identity and metadata (including dependencies) recorded in this file.
+This record is super important for generating accurate execution plans when there’s a difference between your configuration and the actual state.

 Let's take an example of a local directory 'terraform-local-file'.
 Inside the directory, we've two files:
 1. main.tf